deptagency/contentful-migrate/README.md

     -t, --access-token [access-token]  CMA token, defaults to your environment variable CONTENTFUL_MANAGEMENT_ACCESS_TOKEN if empty
     -s, --space-id [space-id]          space id to use (defaults to environment variable CONTENTFUL_SPACE_ID) -e, --environment-id [env-id]      id of the environment within the space (defaults to environment variable CONTENTFUL_ENV_ID if set, otherwise defaults to 'master')
-    -c, --content-type [content-type]  one or more content type names to process -a, --all                          processes migrations for all content types -d, --dry-run                      only shows the plan, don't write anything to contentful. defaults to false
+    -d, --dry-run                      only shows the plan, don't write anything to contentful. defaults to false
 ```